alext29/go-priam/README.md

 # go-priam - Backup and restore Cassandra DB to AWS S3
 [![GoDoc](https://godoc.org/github.com/alext29/go-priam?status.svg)](https://godoc.org/github.com/alext29/go-priam/priam)

 go-priam provides a simple method for backing up cassandra keyspaces to Amazon AWS S3 bucket.
-It is written in go and uses nodetool for performing backups and sstableloader for restoring from backups.
+It is written in go/golang and uses nodetool for performing backups and sstableloader for restoring from backups.

 ## Install
 If you have Go installed, then do: